 WHAT YOU NEED TO KNOW:

-- The second part involves implanting the stimulator.
-Your healthcare provider will complete this part if you had a decrease in symptoms during the trial phase.
-He will make an incision on the side of your upper buttock.
-A space is made just under your skin and the stimulator is connected to a permanent lead.
-Then, the stimulator is placed in the space and the space is closed with stitches.
+You may be given general anesthesia to keep you asleep and free from pain during the procedure.
+You may instead be given local anesthesia to numb the procedure area.
+With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
+You will be placed on your stomach.
+Your healthcare provider will reopen the incision that was made during the first stage.
+A space is made just under your skin.
+The stimulator is connected to a permanent lead.
+Then, the stimulator is placed into the space and the space is closed with stitches.
 You will be given a programming device to adjust and turn the stimulator off and on as needed.

 What are the risks of SNS?

 You may have pain, discomfort and infection in the area where the stimulator was implanted.
 You may have an allergic reaction to the materials that the lead or stimulator is made from.
 You may have pain or feel a shock during stimulation.
 The lead may move and you may need to have the procedure done again.
 You cannot have an MRI of your abdomen or pelvis if you have a stimulator implanted.
 An MRI can cause the leads to heat up and cause problems with your stimulator.
 You may set off metal detectors at airports or theft detectors in stores.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.